 If the pre-arranged path does not cover the entire requested path, the applicant can request a feeder or outflow path together with the pre-arranged path request.
-For timetable 2019, the RFC North Sea - Med has tried to maximise the capacity offer via the C-OSS, in publishing all harmonised international capacity via PaP.
+For timetable 2019 and 2020, the RFC North Sea - Med has tried to maximise the capacity offer via the C-OSS, in publishing all harmonised international capacity via PaP.
 For the border points of Essen/Roosendaal and Aubange/Rodange, this means that all possible slots for international freight trains are available via the Corridor.

 When is capacity available to order ?

 For a defined timetable, RFC North Sea - Med publishes capacity two times: